How Many Atoms Are In Each Elemental Sample

 Avogadro's number acts as a bridge between the macroscopic world (the grams we weigh in the lab) and the microscopic world (the individual atoms we can't see).
 It allows us to relate the mass of a substance to the number of particles it contains.

 The molar mass of an element is the mass of one mole of that element, typically expressed in grams per mole (g/mol).
-This value is numerically equivalent to the atomic weight of the element found on the periodic table.
-For instance, the molar mass of carbon (C) is approximately 12.01 g/mol, while the molar mass of oxygen (O) is approximately 16.00 g/mol.
+To give you an idea, the molar mass of carbon (C) is approximately 12.Which means 01 g/mol, while the molar mass of oxygen (O) is approximately 16.
+Which means this value is numerically equivalent to the atomic weight of the element found on the periodic table.
+00 g/mol.

 Calculating the Number of Atoms: A Step-by-Step Guide